kobolt/usb-can/README.md

 # send the bytes 0xBEEE from ID 005 on at 1 Mbit CAN bus
 $ ./canusb -d /dev/ttyUSB0 -s 1000000 -t -i 5 -j BEEE
 ```

+## Open source firmware:
+If you experience problems with the default firmware for the USB-CAN adapter, then you can try the open source firmware from: https://github.com/Kosmonova/usb-can-firmware-stm32